dayibian/PheMINE/README.md

 ## Model Interpretation
 To help users understand how the trained models make predictions, the pipeline supports **SHAP (SHapley Additive exPlanations)**.
 SHAP values provide a unified measure of feature importance, showing how much each feature contributes to the model's output for a given prediction.

-The pipeline automatically generates SHAP summary plots and waterfall plots to visualize these contributions.
+The pipeline provides functions to generate SHAP summary plots and waterfall plots to visualize these contributions.
 Below is an example of a SHAP waterfall plot, which breaks down the prediction for an individual sample:

 ![SHAP Waterfall Plot Example](assets/waterfall_test.png)